Dilkusha SC

-Dilkusha Sporting Club (দিলকুশা স্পোর্টিং ক্লাব), also referred as Dilkusha SC, is a Bangladeshi professional football club based in the Dilkusha area of Dhaka, Bangladesh.
-The club currently competes in the Dhaka Second Division Football League, the fourth-tier of Bangladeshi Football.
+Dilkusha Sporting Club (দিলকুশা স্পোর্টিং ক্লাব), also referred to as Dilkusha SC, is an association football club based in the Dilkusha area of Dhaka, Bangladesh.
+The club currently competes in the Dhaka Second Division League, the fourth-tier of Bangladeshi Football.

 History

+Early years

-Dilkusha Sporting Club was founded in 1964, by an organiser who left Mohammedan Sporting Club.
-In 1968, a young Kazi Salahuddin scored 14 goals in the Dhaka Second Division League to confirm the clubs place at the 1969 edition of the Dhaka League, which was the country's top-tier at the time.
+Dilkusha Sporting Club, based in Dilkusha, Dhaka, was founded in 1964 by an organizer that left Mohammedan Sporting Club.
+In 1968, a young Kazi Salahuddin scored 14 goals in the Dhaka Second Division League to confirm the club's place in the 1969 edition of the First Division Football League.

+A period of success

+In 1969, the club contracted a strong team for its first season in the top-flight, which included Pakistani internationals such as Yusuf Jr., Abdul Ghafoor and Muhammad Umer.
+Aside from the Makrani talent, Bengali players like Abdul Hakim and Shahjahan Ahmed played integral roles as the club finished league runners-up behind Mohammedan SC.